Doing business with Germany

 Business culture

 We may be neighbours, but German business culture is different from what we are used to in the Netherlands.
 A few examples: Germans are more formal and often work in companies with a clear hierarchical structure.
 When reaching out to a German business, do not address people by their first name and make sure you are negotiating with the right person.
 Commitments from people who are not authorised to make decisions will not get you anywhere.
 Invest time in your business relationships and build mutual trust.
+And you can also show that you are a reliable business partner.
+Check your Business Register details regularly to be sure that potential partners see correct information about your business.
 Germans like specialists.
 Be proud of your expertise and do not be afraid to show it off during a meeting.
 Stress the quality and solidity of your products or services.

 Put agreements in writing